-This section describes the fuzzy inference process and uses the example of the two-input, one-output, three-rule tipping problem The Basic Tipping Problem that you saw in the introduction in more detail.
+This section describes the fuzzy inference process and uses the example of the two-input, one-output, three-rule tipping problem from The Basic Tipping Problem.
 The basic structure of this example is shown in the following diagram:

 Information flows from left to right, from two inputs to a single output.
-The parallel nature of the rules is one of the more important aspects of fuzzy logic systems.
-Instead of sharp switching between modes based on breakpoints, logic flows smoothly from regions where the system's behavior is dominated by either one rule or another.
+The parallel nature of the rules is an important aspect of fuzzy logic systems.
+Instead of sharp switching between modes based on breakpoints, logic flows smoothly from regions where one rule or another dominates.

 Fuzzy inference process comprises of five parts:

 A fuzzy inference diagram displays all parts of the fuzzy inference process — from fuzzification through defuzzification.

 The first step is to take the inputs and determine the degree to which they belong to each of the appropriate fuzzy sets via membership functions.
 In Fuzzy Logic Toolbox™ software, the input is always a crisp numerical value limited to the universe of discourse of the input variable (in this case, the interval from 0 through 10) .
 The output is a fuzzy degree of membership in the qualifying linguistic set (always the interval from 0 through 1).
 Fuzzification of the input amounts to either a table lookup or a function evaluation.